LucasHJin/obsidian-notes/6 - Full Notes/AI/RL Basics.md

 	- ![[Pasted image 20250926113739.png]]
 	- discount = 0.95 to 0.99
 - **Episodic task:** has a start and an end
+	- I.e. a level in a game
 - **Continuing task:** continues forever
 	- Need to learn to choose best actions while simultaneously interacting with environment
+- **Markov Property:** states that only the current state is needed to make decisions (not all past states)

 **Exploration/Exploitation tradeoff:**
 - **Exploration:** exploring environment with random actions to get more info about environment